Devenec/DevEngine/README.md

 Clang 3.6 and (GNU) Make 3.81 is required (older versions may also work).

-The project depends on the following additional development libraries:
+The project depends on the following additional libraries:
 - libc++
+- libGL(.so)
 - libX11
 - libXrandr